-The basic design of a passenger car brake system is a hydraulic system is show in Figure 3-37.
+The basic design of a passenger car brake system is a hydraulic system is show in Figure 3-36.
 Here, the brake pedal pushes a piston, which causes a hydraulic pressure (pressure = pedal force/piston area).
-The hydraulic pressure is then connected to brake callipers at each wheel, so that a piston at each wheel pushes a brake pad towards a brake disc ($disc\ force = pressure \cdot piston\ area$).
-The brake torque on each wheel is then simply: $torque = number\ of\ friction\ surfaces \cdot disc\ coefficient\ of\ friction\ · disc\ force · disc\ radius$.
-(Normally, there are 2 friction surfaces, since double-acting brake calipers.)
+The hydraulic pressure is then connected to brake callipers at each wheel, so that a piston at each wheel pushes a brake pad towards a brake disc (disc force = pressure · piston area).
+The brake torque on each wheel is then simply: torque = number of friction surfaces ·

+$disc \ coefficient \ of \ friction \cdot disc \ radius \cdot disc \ force.$ (Normally, there are 2 friction surfaces, since double-acting brake calipers.)
 By selecting different piston area and disc radii at front and rear, there is a basic hydro mechanical brake distribution ratio between front and rear axle.
 There are normally two circuits for redundancy.

-Brake systems for heavy trucks are generally based on pneumatics, as opposed to hydraulics, see Figure 3-39.
+Brake systems for heavy trucks are generally based on pneumatics, as opposed to hydraulics, see Figure 3-38.
+In reference (Tagesson, 2017), there is a good descriptive chapter about brake systems for heavy vehicles.

-Figure 3-37: Layouts of a hydraulically applied brake system, which is conventional on passenger cars.
+Figure 3-36: Layouts of a hydraulically applied brake system, which is conventional on passenger cars.

-Figure 3-38: Concept of hydraulically applied brake system for ABS and ESC functions.
+Figure 3-37: Concept of hydraulically applied brake system for ABS and ESC functions.